sayaarcodes/pokefier/README.md

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 You are free to use, modify, and distribute this code under the terms of the license.
 However, users are not permitted to sell any code derived from this project without proper attribution to the original author (sayaarcodes) and this repository.

-A copy of the GPLv3 license can be found [here](https://www.gnu.org/licenses/gpl-3.0.en.html).

 **Contact**

 If you have any questions or feedback about Pokefier, please feel free to open an issue on this repository.